 - Comfortable water-resistant walking shoes are highly recommended.

 - International drivers license and scuba diving certification card (if applicable).

 - Good camera and a tripod if you’ll be doing serious photography.

 - Have a look at this page for more information and specific recommendations.

 Easter Island visa and money

 Easter Island is part of Chile so be sure to check if you need an entry visa.
 However, there are special entry conditions that are specific to Easter Island.
 Tourists may stay on the island for a maximum visit of 30 days and must be able to show proof of an outbound flight as well as accommodation on the island.
 Should you wish to have your passport stamped with a unique “moai” stamp (free), you’ll need to physically head to the tourist office in Hanga Roa.

 As far as money, Easter Island is definitely not the cheapest destination, especially if you’re coming after a South American tour.
 The local currency is the Chilean Peso but US Dollars and credit cards are widely accepted.
 Euros, on the other, are not that widely accepted.

-Pro tip: merchants will gladly accept USD in cash but do note that this comes at a very unfavorable exchange rate, what locals refer to as the “Easter Island exchange rate”.
-It’s best to withdraw cash from an ATM or exchange at a local bank.
+Merchants will gladly accept USD in cash but do note that this comes at a very unfavorable exchange rate, what locals refer to as the “Easter Island exchange rate”.
+It’s best to withdraw cash from an ATM or exchange it at a local bank.

 Tipping in Easter Island